Torres del Paine National Park

 Booked.mx

-Excursion and Navigation of Grey Glacier, located in the Western part of the Park, also forming part of the Southern Ice Field, one of the main attractions and one of the must-see excursions when visiting Parque Nacional Torres del Paine.
-A unique experience is ice hiking on Grey Glacier, which allows visitors to explore the glacier's crevasses and ice formations.
+* Excursion and Navigation of Grey Glacier, located in the western part of the park and part of the Southern Ice Field, is one of the main attractions and must-see excursions when visiting Torres del Paine National Park.
+A unique experience is ice hiking on Grey Glacier, which allows visitors to explore the glacier’s crevasses and ice formations.

-Sport climbing, those interested in climbing a summit in Torres del Paine must request a permit for that purpose, which must be processed in person at the Administrative Office.
-In addition, all persons residing abroad (whether Chileans or foreigners) who wish to carry out scientific, technical or mountaineering expeditions in the Chilean border zone require authorization from the Direccion Nacional de Fronteras y Limites (DIFROL), the requirements for this procedure are published at www.difrol.cl, HERE.
+• Sport climbing: Those interested in climbing a summit in Torres del Paine must request a permit for this purpose, which must be processed in person at the Administrative Office.
+Additionally, all individuals residing abroad (whether Chileans or foreigners) who wish to undertake scientific, technical, or mountaineering expeditions in the Chilean border zone require authorization from the National Border and Limits Directorate (DIFROL).
+The requirements for this procedure are published on www.difrol.cl

-Among the most outstanding peaks are Mount Almirante Nieto, although its name is little known, this is one of the most popular among climbers because it has a less difficult route compared to the other mountains of the massif.
-The rest of the range is made up of the renowned three main Towers: South, Central and North; the Cuernos del Paine (Main and North Paine Horns) in addition to the peaks Aleta de Tiburon (Shark's Fin), Fortaleza (Fortress), Espada (Sword), Hoja (Blade), Mascara (Mask) and others.
+Among the most prominent peaks is Mount Almirante Nieto.
+Although its name is not widely known, it is popular among climbers because it has a less challenging route compared to the other mountains in the massif.
+The rest of the range includes the renowned three main Towers: South, Central, and North; the Cuernos del Paine (Main and North Paine Horns); as well as peaks such as Aleta de Tiburón (Shark’s Fin), Fortaleza (Fortress), Espada (Sword), Hoja (Blade), Máscara (Mask), and others.

-The park can be explored in a leisurely way by following the various hiking trails duly authorized by the National Forest Corporation.
-However, the most daring can perform other activities related to adventure tourism such as the climbs described above, kayaking, rafting or horseback rides.
-These activities suit all types of travelers, from extreme backpackers to those looking to enjoy the views from the park's lodges.
-Torres del Paine National Park has something for everyone: hiking through fascinating landscapes, tracking pumas or exploring ancestral lands.
+The park can be explored leisurely by following various hiking trails authorized by the National Forest Corporation.
+However, the more adventurous can engage in other activities related to adventure tourism such as the climbs described above, kayaking, rafting, or horseback riding.
+These activities cater to all types of travelers, from extreme backpackers to those looking to enjoy the views from the park’s lodges.
+Torres del Paine National Park has something for everyone: hiking through captivating landscapes, tracking pumas, or exploring ancestral lands.

 Car Rental in Magallanes Region